skip to content

 Loading chart...

-Error rate (all endpoints)
+Error rate

 Loading chart...

-Problems I actually hit (mostly browser-shaped)
+Problems I hit in practice

-Cookies + multiple origins
+Cookies across multiple origins

 CSRF token ordering

-Rate limits in multi-instance environments
+Rate limits in multi-instance setups

 Closing